chrishumboldt/rocket-propel/README.md

 ### Transform

 ##### transform($anything)
-Set the transform of anything for an element with all the necessary prefixes for all the browser types.
+Set the transform of anything for an element.

 ##### transform-origin($x: 50%, $y: 50%, $z: 0)
-Set the transform origin of an element with all the necessary prefixes for all the browser types.
+Set the transform origin of an element.

 ##### transform-rotate($rotate: 0deg)
-Set the transform rotate style of an element with all the necessary prefixes for all the browser types.
+Set the transform rotate style of an element.

 ##### transform-rotate-x($rotate: 0deg)
-Set the transform rotate X style of an element with all the necessary prefixes for all the browser types.
+Set the transform rotate X style of an element.

 ##### transform-rotate-y($rotate: 0deg)
-Set the transform rotate Y style of an element with all the necessary prefixes for all the browser types.
+Set the transform rotate Y style of an element.

 ##### transform-rotate-z($rotate: 0deg)
-Set the transform rotate Z style of an element with all the necessary prefixes for all the browser types.
+Set the transform rotate Z style of an element.

 ##### transform-scale($x: 1, $y: 1)
-Set the transform scale style of an element with all the necessary prefixes for all the browser types.
+Set the transform scale style of an element.

 ##### transform-scale-3d($x: 1, $y: 1, $z: 1)
-Set the transform scale3D style of an element with all the necessary prefixes for all the browser types.
+Set the transform scale3D style of an element.

 ##### transform-translate-3d($x: 0px, $y: 0px, $z: 0px)
-Set the transform translate3d style of an element with all the necessary prefixes for all the browser types.
+Set the transform translate3d style of an element.

 ##### transform-translate-x($x: 1)
-Set the transform translateX style of an element with all the necessary prefixes for all the browser types.
+Set the transform translateX style of an element.

 ##### transform-translate-y($y: 1)
-Set the transform translateY style of an element with all the necessary prefixes for all the browser types.
+Set the transform translateY style of an element.

 ##### transform-translate-z($z: 1)
-Set the transform translateZ style of an element with all the necessary prefixes for all the browser types.
+Set the transform translateZ style of an element.

 ##### transform-easing($x: 0px, $y: 0px, $z: 0px, $transition-speed: 0.2s)
-Animate the translate3d transform style (ease-out) with all the necessary prefixes for all the browser types.
+Animate the translate3d transform style (ease-out).

 ## CSS Implementation
 Start by including the necessary files.